 The solution is to calculate your calorie budget and see how much you spend each day.
 As unsexy as that sounds, it’s a necessary starting point.
 And the TDEE calculator makes it easy.

 With your TDEE calculated you know how much to eat to “break even”.
 This is known as your maintenance calorie target.
 And it’s equivalent to knowing how much money to deposit in the bank to maintain your account balance.

 From here you can create a plan to reach your fitness goals.

 How to Use the TDEE Calculator

-- Enter your weight in pounds.
+- Enter your weight using the slider

-- Select your normal activity.
+- Select your normal activity

 How the TDEE Calculator Works

 Energy expenditure is generally divided into two parts.
 One part is your BMR (base metabolic rate).
 And the second part is your activity level.